stoneyrh/gSOAP/gsoap/doc/guide/index.md

 ## Secure clients with HTTPS        {#clientopenssl}

-To utilize HTTPS/SSL, you need to install the OpenSSL library on your platform or GNUTLS for a light-weight SSL/TLS library.
+To utilize HTTPS/SSL, you need the OpenSSL library (3.0 or 1.1, earlier versions are supported but not recommended) on your platform or GNUTLS for a light-weight SSL/TLS library.
 After installation, compile all the sources of your application with compile-time flag `#WITH_OPENSSL` (or `#WITH_GNUTLS` when using GNUTLS).
 For example on Linux:

      c++ -DWITH_OPENSSL myclient.cpp stdsoap.cpp soapC.cpp soapClient.cpp -lssl -lcrypto